 Importance of A Short Time In The Sun

 Most of us spend too much time in the sun when we are trying to achieve a perfect tan.
-The repeated exposures as well as the length of the sun exposure are what determines the dangers to your skin.
+The number of repeated exposures as well as the length of time you are in the sun is what determines the dangers to your skin.

 Most dermatologists agree that the safest thing is to not tan at all.

-However, if you don’t want to skip the sun, lets look at what happens when your skin tans.
+However, if you don’t want to completely skip the sun, let’s look at what happens when your skin tans.

 Turning Tan Is How Your Body Protects Itself From The Sun

-Your skin protects itself by producing skin cells that are called melanocytes are busy making melanin.
-Melanin is a pigment that helps protects agnist damage to your skin.
+Your skin protects itself by producing skin cells that are called melanocytes.
+This is where your skin gets busy producing melanin.
+Melanin is a pigment that helps protect against damage to your skin.